-There have been a fair number of church related crisis in recent years – the unfortunate shooting of a pastor as he preached, the sex scandal of the leader of a mega church or the Catholic Church child abuse scandals are times of crisis for the church and influences how the public perceives the organization.
-Anyone who followed any of these stories can only imagine the behind the scenes efforts that went into its damage control efforts.
-The ministry will then try to identify who in the community they interact with.
-In the case of a homeless shelter, it may be residents or businesses within the neighborhood they serve.
+There have been a number of church related events in recent years that received lots of media attention.
+The unfortunate shooting of a pastor as he preached, the sex scandal of the leader of a mega church or the Catholic Church child abuse scandals are all examples of times when the church needs to have a public response.
+Anyone who followed any of these stories can only imagine the behind the scenes efforts that went into its damage control and communication efforts.
+The way a church responds and communicates during a time of crisis can influence how they are perceived by the general public.

 The church should have a goal to create a positive relationship with everyone they interact with.
-This is important because, in the case of a homeless shelter, a positive relationship can possibly increase funding, identify volunteer labor or foster collaboration for joint community projects.
+This is important because, in the case of a homeless shelter, a positive relationship can potentially increase funding, identify volunteer labor or foster collaboration for joint community projects.

 2. Public Relations Strategy Plan

-Developing the Public Relations strategy and plan is very similar to establishing church goals and should be done as part of a strategic planning process.
-PR goals and objectives should be focused on communicating what was learned in the discovery phase.
+Developing the public relations strategy and plan is very similar to establishing church goals and should be done as part of a strategic planning process.
+PR goals and objectives should focus on communicating what was learned in the discovery phase.

-An important part of the plan is the identification of the person who speaks on behalf of the organization, the message that will be communicated as well as the tone of the message.
-It takes specialized training for someone to be able to field questions from the media so having a person with the right skill set and gifting is critical.
+The plan might also include the identification of the person(s) who speaks on behalf of the organization and the message that will be communicated.
+It requires specialized training for someone to be able to field questions from the media so having a person with the right skill set and experience is crucial.

 3. Public Relations Policy

-PR policy should be written for how to manage communications or respond to any number of situations.
-This includes communicating with employees, the news media or an announcement as part of an advertising campaign.
-For example, identifying what and how information is communicated about a community outreach event is an important part of the policy creation.
+PR policy should be written for how to manage communications or respond to any number of situations or events.
+This includes communicating with employees, the news media or a public announcement regarding a church sponsored event.

 4. Public Relations Strategy Plan Implementation